root-systems/handbook/media/venture-introduction.md

     - React Native mobile
   - Social coordination (supply network) products
     - Cobuy (group purchasing)
-      - sold as Tapin to Ministry of Education
+      - bundled with Loomio and sold as Tapin to Ministry of Education

 **Impact Strategy / Theory of Change**